Les Escoumins

-Its economy is mostly based on the service sectors, especially education, health, and tourism.
-It is accessible via Route 138; a ferry service runs between Les Escoumins and Trois-Pistoles.

-Etymology

-Its name has traditionally been recognized to come from the Montagnais iskomin, meaning "where there are many seeds" or "there are fruits or seeds", in turn from the roots isko or ishko ("as far as this/that") and min (red seeds, or wild berries in general).
+Its name has traditionally been recognized to come from the Innu-aimun iskomin, meaning "where there are many seeds" or "there are fruits or seeds", in turn from the roots isko or ishko ("as far as this/that") and min (red seeds, or wild berries in general).
 According to more recent theory, it could also be a variation of the Mi'kmaq term eskumunaak, meaning "lookout place".
-In addition, other sources say that the place is named Essipit in Montagnais, meaning "river of shells".
+In addition, other sources say that the place is named Essipit in Innu-aimun, meaning "river of shells".

 Several spellings have been used over the centuries such as Uscamin, Les Escoumains, Essuie-Mains, L'Esquemin, Lesquemin, Leschemin (Champlain, 1629), L'Esquemain, and Lesquemain (1611 map of Champlain and other texts of 1626).
 The oldest reference to this name dates back to the map of Levasseur of 1601, that shows Escanimes; and to a contract of 1604 that included the rare spelling Esguenim.

 History

 The area is considered the cradle of the Côte-Nord Amerindian, who have lived there for thousands of years.
-The Montagnais and Mi'kmaq frequent the area, particularly in the spring to gather berries that covered the rocks and adorned the mossy plains.
+The Innu (Montagnais) and Mi'kmaq frequented the area, particularly in the spring to gather berries that covered the rocks and adorned the mossy plains.

 The first Europeans in the area were the Basques around the 1630s.
-In 1723, a cross was erected in honour of Our Dame of Bon-Désir, whereafter the place was also known as Bon-Desir.
+In 1723, a cross was erected in honour of Our Dame of Bon-Désir, thereafter the place was also known as Bon-Desir.
 That same year the Mission of Saint-Marcellin was founded.
 But the first permanent European settler in Escoumins was Joseph Moreau, an employee of the Hudson's Bay Company, who arrived in 1825.
-It wasn't until 1845 that a real village began to form when many families from the South Shore, especially from Trois-Pistoles, Rivière-Ouelle, Rimouski, and a group of Charlevoix settled there.
+It wasn't until 1845 that a real village began to form when many families from the south shore of the St. Lawrence River, especially from Trois-Pistoles, Rivière-Ouelle, Rimouski, and a group of Charlevoix settled there.

 In 1853, the local post office opened.
 The timber trade caused the village to grow rapidly when logs were floated down the Escoumins River from the cutting area to the Bay des Escoumins where they were loaded in barges.
 In 1863, the Municipality of Les Escoumains was formed.
 In the beginning of 1957, the spelling of the municipality's name was corrected to the current form.

-Institutions

-The village is currently the largest of the so-called "Secteur BEST" (i.e. the municipalities of Bergeronnes, Escoumins, Sacre-Coeur, Tadoussac).
-It is home to a hospital (The Centre de santé de la Haute-Côte-Nord, previously known as Hôpital St-Alexandre), an Indian Reservation (Essipit, a montagnais community), the Poste de Pilotage des Laurentides (part of the St-Lawrence Seaway), and is an internationally known scuba diving site.
-An FM radio station, CHME, is located within Essipit.
+Geography

+On the north shore of the St. Lawrence River, surrounded by a multitude of bodies of water and vast expanses of sand, Les Escoumins is located approximately 40 km northeast of Tadoussac, between Bergeronnes and Saint-Paul-du -North.

+From its docks, it is even possible to observe marine mammals and even the largest living being on earth, the blue whale.